izzuddinxcii/flutter-be/README.md

 # Freelancer App

-This mobile app is developed using Flutter as its hybrid and easy to publish on Apple App Store and Google Play Store.
+Developed using Flutter as its hybrid and easy to publish on multiple platform such as Apple App Store and Google Play Store.

+Project structure attempt to use MVVM approach.

 Tested on iOS and Android.